 - Scrambled eggs: "For this breakfast version, I scrambled two eggs with some butter and salt and transferred them to the tortilla straight from the pan," Jawad explains.

-- Mashed avocado: “My favorite thing to add to eggs are avocados.
-I recommend mashing them before adding to the tortilla so they stay put on the tortilla.”
+- Mashed avocado: "My favorite thing to add to eggs is avocados.
+I recommend mashing them before adding to the tortilla so they stay put."

 What's next?
 Eating your quesadilla wrap right off the skillet, of course.